tamaralsh/Staff-Management-System-GROUP-48/README.md

 Output messages of instructions will be shown in the screen along with the flow of the program.

+Using files from Test Case 1:
+To test the the high authority staff management system, use _**employee ID : 200001, password : abcdefg123**_ to login.
+To test the basic staff management system, use _**employee ID : 100001, password : cdefghi456**_ to login.

 The format of input when using **Create Employee function and Edit Employee function** are as follows:

 - Name (Any alphanumeric letters)